Maria1709/Python-Project.py/README.md

 ![PIC1](images/snip8.PNG)

  The above histogram shows data from the first column of the Iris datset.
-On the X axis which is the width we have an average of 5.08605 and on the Y axis we have an average of 24.6805.

 ![secondcolumn.PNG](images/secondcolumn.PNG)

+The above histogram shows data frm the second column of the Iris datset.

 ![thirdcolumn.PNG](images/thirdcolumn.PNG)

+The above histogram shows data form the third column of the Iris datset.

 ![fourthcolumn.PNG](images/fourthcolumn.PNG)

+The above histogram shows data from the fourth column of the Iris dataset.

  Instead of writing individual scripts to analyse each column of the Iris data set separately i have used a Python script to run various data in one go to get a greater understanding of this particular data set below you can see we have calculated the standard deviation, the mean, minimum and maximum and also the top 25%,50% and 75% of the data, and alos the top 5 lines and the bottom five lines of the Iris data set.
 This is a sample of the data used to achieve this result.